JM233333/data-structure-visualizer/README.md

 ## Installation

-#### Option 1 : Download the pre-compiled jar package or exe file
+### Option 1 : Download the pre-compiled jar package or exe file

 In order to help those who have no experience with Java to get started quickly, I prepared pre-compiled jar package and exe file, which can be downloaded from the following URL.
 However, these may not be the latest version.

 [(Download_address_has_not_been_set)](blog.jm233333.com)

 For any PC user, you can directly download the compressed package containing the jar package, decompress it, and run the `.jar` file directly to launch the application.
-However, you must download and configure JRE 1.8+ before you can run the `.jar` file.
+However, you must download and configure JRE 1.8+ to run the `.jar` file.

 If you are a Windows user, you can also directly download the compressed package containing the exe file, decompress it, and run the `.exe` file directly to launch the application.
 In this way, you don't need to configure the JRE.

-*Notice: JRE 1.8 or higher version is required.*
+*Notice: JRE 1.8 or higher version is required for jar package.
+The exe file must be run in Windows but requires no additional environment configuration.*

-#### Option 2 : Download and compile the source code
+### Option 2 : Download and compile the source code

 If you have experience with Java, you can clone or download the source code from the project's GitHub page, and then build the project using Ant or any IDE (such as Ecllipse, IDEA, etc.).